Chaos, coherence and turbulence: The rest of turbulence

+The cascades in shear flows are better understood.
 As a first example, the limiting size that we found for the instability of the eddies in free-shear flows suggests that something else has to take their place after they stop growing.
-The answer in this case is that either neighboring eddies pair into a new eddy twice as large \cite{brownr, win:bro:74}, or that an eddy is teared by its two neighbors, which grow at its expense \cite{moo:saff:75}.
+The answer in this case is that either neighboring eddies pair into a new eddy twice as large \cite{brownr, win:bro:74}, or that an eddy is torn by its two neighbors, which grow at its expense \cite{moo:saff:75}.
 Both mechanisms coexist in experiments \cite{her:jim:82}, and the self-similar stability limit keeps the eddy size proportional to the layer thickness.

-A more familiar example of cascade was proposed by \citet{rich22} in a well-known stanza in which eddies incrementally transfer their `velocity' down to the smallest viscous scales, by which he probably meant their energy.
-This was quantified by \citet{kol41}, who computed the correct spectral slope by recognizing the energy transfer rate as the cascading quantity.
-He did not explicitly invoke a hierarchy of cascading eddies, but this was done by \citet{obu41}, who linked the statistical argument in \cite{kol41} with the conceptual model in \cite{rich22}.
-Interestingly, evidence for an eddy cascade in isotropic turbulence, local both in scale and in physical space, has only recently been forthcoming \cite{cardesa17}, although relying on a eddy model based on kinetic energy, with little geometric or dynamical content.

-In fact, one of the reasons why we have not discussed the isotropic energy cascade up to now, even if such a cascade is active below the energy-injection range in all three-dimensional turbulent flows and is crucial to turbulent dissipation, is that we know relatively little about its coherent structures.
-However, we have met at least two multiscale processes in wall-bounded turbulence that involve structures and require explanation: the size of the bursts is proportional to their mean distance to the wall, and the streaks are much longer than the bursts.
+We also met at least two multiscale processes in wall-bounded turbulence that involve structures and require explanation: that the size of the bursts is proportional to their mean distance to the wall, and that the streaks are much longer than the bursts.

 The first of these observations was addressed in Townsend's attached-eddy model \cite{towns}, which was cast in spectral terms in \cite{per:abe:75}, although, as in the case of \cite{kol41}, without a specific eddy structure in mind.
 A kinematic model in terms of hairpin eddies was later developed in \cite{per:hen:cho:86} and has become popular \cite{adr07}, although it is still unclear which are the inter-scale interactions involved.
-The original spectral argument implies a momentum transfer in which each cascade stage carries the full Reynolds stress at one distance from the wall but, as in most cascade arguments up to now, how this information is shared among stages is unclear.
+The original spectral argument implies a momentum transfer in which each cascade stage carries the full Reynolds stress at one distance from the wall but, as in most cascade arguments up to now, how this information is shared among stages is not specified.
 The momentum argument fails beyond lengths of $O(h)$, which is the longest expected size of the active bursts, and the second question above, how streaks become as long as they are, remains unanswered.

 All the cascades just mentioned are one-directional, in the sense that the size of the eddies either decreases (direct) or increases (inverse) but, whenever interactions have been followed in detail, both directions coexist.
 Either the resulting direction is the average of the two processes, or the two cascades act on different quantities and proceed quasi-independently.
 For example, the pairing process in free-shear flows is an inverse cascade towards larger eddies, but there is a simultaneous cascade towards smaller scales, which initially involves quasi-streamwise vortices \cite{Bern:Rosh:86}.